 The setup is all there.
 Bad people playing off bad people.
 Compromises and double-crosses.
 Some great performances.
 A weird hook.
 This movie should be exactly my thing, but I did not connect at all.

-There are two things at play here and the first is simply that the amount of time that the story spends on the setup of Cristi learning the new language is a little overlong.
-Vlad Ivanov has exactly the right demeanour for the part but at some point there needed to be some assumed progress.
+There are two things at play here, and the first is simply that the amount of time that the story spends on the setup of Cristi learning the new language is a little overlong.
+Second, Vlad Ivanov has exactly the right demeanour for the part, but there needed to be some assumed progress at some point.

-Ivanov is a solid actor (you probably last saw him in Snowpiercer) as is Catrinel Marlon as the femme fatale Gilda, both of them trying to keep their heads above water and make it out of the plot alive.
-They’re not enough on their own to make the whole film entertaining though, as great as they are it’s still a bit of a slog.
+Ivanov is a solid actor (you probably last saw him in Snowpiercer), as is Catrinel Marlon and the femme fatale Gilda, both trying to keep their heads above water and make it out of the plot alive.
+They’re not enough on their own to make the whole film entertaining though, as great as they are, it’s still a bit of a slog.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!